-RMAI publishes a magazine and newsletter that benefit from the thought leadership of RMAI members.
+RMAI publishes a biannual magazine and monthly newsletter that benefit from the thought leadership of RMAI members.
 Both the magazine and e-newsletter deliver insight into the key people, enterprises, and trends that drive the debt buying and receivables management industry, providing a perspective critical to businesses operating in the industry’s ever-changing economic and regulatory environment.

 Articles should provide useful information that will assist executives in improving their operations.

-Email Penny Cunha for more information.
+Email Cheryl Nelson for more information.

 - Application Stories: Descriptions of how best practices have been applied and the results of those applications in terms of costs and services delivered.